-Full and partial scholarships are available based on financial need as well as through the Robert Houseman and the Richard Kirkham Fund.
+Full and partial scholarships are available based on financial need.

 ADMISSION & PLACEMENT - DEGREE PROGRAMS

 The BAC maintains a policy of open admission, stemming from the philosophy that those who wish to pursue the study and practice of design deserve an opportunity to do so.
 Admission decisions are made throughout the year on a rolling basis.
 Each applicant is reviewed upon receipt of all admissions credentials and is admitted to the semester of his/her choice as availability permits.
 Application requirements vary by program.